michaeldmoore/michaeldmoore-multistat-panel/README.md

 The **Out Of Range** label color override is an advanced feature for cases where a specific axis Max and/or Min setting is in place (see the **Lines-And-Limits** tab below) and a bar is outside one of these limits.
 This color overrides the standard label color for labels where this occurs. *(This is useful, for example where a non-working sensor, for example, generates a wildly out of range value)*
 **Label Margin**, **Angle**, **Low Side Margin** and **High Side Margin** - these too are duplicates of controls on the Layout tab, again, for convenience.

-**Tooltips** enables the mouse over info balloons, listing all the fields corresponding to the identified bar.  **Date Format** allows the setting formatting characters for the field identified as the datatime field (if any)
+**Tooltips** enables the mouse over info balloons, listing all the fields corresponding to the identified bar.  **Date Format** allows the setting formatting characters for the field identified as the datetime field (if any)

 The **Lines and Limits** tab
 ![image](https://user-images.githubusercontent.com/3724718/51770407-4758a900-20ab-11e9-87b4-f7c69a679d6a.png)